-Brazil police: Greek ambassador killed by wife's lover
+Greek ambassador to Brazil killed

 Besides Moreira, the ambassador's widow, Francoise De Souza Oliveira, and the officer's cousin, Eduardo Moreira de Melo, are also being questioned, Pontes said.

-Pontes said investigators think the ambassador's wife ordered the killing, Pontes said.
+Pontes said investigators think Oliveira ordered the killing.
 No charges have been filed.

 "She only told us that her lover -- let's call him that -- the military policeman, was the author of the crime, executed this crime against her husband," Pontes said.
 "She denies taking part."